 - If you do not have a solid 30 minutes to exercise in a day, you might find three ten minute segments in which you can exercise.
 Find ways to add a little extra time into your day and build exercise into that period.

 - Schedule a time each day for exercise.
-Write it in your planner in pen and stick to it.
+Write it in your planner and stick to it.

 - Set up a time with a personal trainer who can help develop a routine that fits into your schedule.

 Despite the numerous benefits, there are several reasons why people do not exercise.
 The leading reasons include a lack of motivation, lack of funds, and lack of time.